Melchor Concha y Toro: Politics

 Between 1861 and 1871 he belonged to the Conservative Party, but soon became a moderate liberal.

 He entered politics in 1864 after being elected representative of Melipilla.
 He was reelected as representative until 1886, when he was elected to the Senate representing Santiago.
 In 1869 he was nominated Minister of Finance by Chilean President José Joaquín Pérez, until 2 August 1870.
 In 1891 he resigned his post in support of the congressional side of the 1891 Chilean Civil War against then president José Manuel Balmaceda.

 Business career

 His passion being business, he became the manager of Banco Garantizador.

 In 1879 he was president of the Bolivian Huanchaca Company.

 Concha y Toro Winery

 In 1883, the Marquis Melchor de Concha y Toro entered the wine-making industry by deciding to plant grapevines in the Maipo River valley.
-He brought seeds to Chilé from the Bordeaux region of France and hired a French ethnologist Monsieur Labouchere.
+He brought seeds to Chile from the Bordeaux region of France and hired a French ethnologist Monsieur Labouchere.
 From this personal project, the Concha y Toro winery was born.

 Personal life

-He married Emiliana Subercaseaux.
-Their children included Emiliana Concha de Ossa.
+Concha married Emiliana Subercaseaux Vicuña (known as Emiliana Subercaseaux de Concha), a member of the Subercaseaux family.
+Concha and Subercaseaux had six children including Emiliana Concha de Ossa, Juan Enrique Concha Subercaseaux and Carlos Concha Subercaseaux.

 He constructed a mansion in 1875 in Pirque.
 The mansion stands out by its extensive gardens and its rural Chilean style as well as some French touches.

 He died in Santiago on 21 June 1892.
-His granddaughter, Olivia, reclaimed the family nobility titles of marquess of Casa Concha and Rocafuerte.
+His granddaughter, Olivia de Santiago Concha, 4th Marchioness of Casa Concha, reclaimed the family nobility titles of marquess of Casa Concha and Rocafuerte.